Interview Questions to Assess a Candidate's Decision Making Skills

 You want an employee who has demonstrated the skills needed in the past or an employee who is interested and capable of learning how to make well-thought-out decisions.

-Here are sample job interview questions for interview potential employees.
+Looking for more sample interview questions?
+Here are sample job interview questions for interviewing potential employees.